eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/filtered_topic_keys.rst

             source /opt/vulcanexus/{DISTRO}/setup.bash

 #.
 Running the tutorial on the local host.
-    For this second option, it is necessary to have the ``vucanexus-jazzy-base`` package installed.
+    For this second option, it is necessary to have the ``vucanexus-kilted-base`` package installed.

     Source the following file to setup the Vulcanexus environment: